MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/10/devtools-118.md

 <!-- ====================================================================== -->
 ## Updates to the "Explain Console errors using Copilot in Sidebar" experiment

-There are several updates to the feature which explains errors or warnings that are listed in the DevTools Console by using Microsoft Copilot in the Microsoft Edge Sidebar.
-To enable this experimental feature, do either of the following:
+A recent experimental feature explains errors or warnings that are listed in the DevTools Console by using Microsoft Copilot in the Microsoft Edge Sidebar.
+In Microsoft Edge 118, this feature has the following updates.

-* In Microsoft Edge, go to `edge://flags/`, find the **Explain DevTools with AI** section, select **Enabled** in the drop-down menu, and then click the **Restart** button.

-* Start Microsoft Edge from the command line using the feature flag `msEdgeAIExplainConsoleError`.

 <!-- --------------------------------- -->